 Natural Language Processing has various components and steps that help in identification, classification and contextualization of each term, clause, and paragraph:

-What are the main benefits of using AI-powered CLM?
+What are the main benefits of using Artificial Intelligence in Contract Lifecycle Management?

 AI can be used for a plethora of use-cases across the contract lifecycle, from contract request, authoring & review, negotiations & signing, compliance & risk management.
 The benefits accruing from these can be broadly classified into: